MercadoLibre Stock Analysis & Deep Dive

 Other products include:

-a digital storefront solution for users to create their own digital stores
+a digital storefront solution for users to create their digital stores

 This video gives a good overview of Meli’s commerce business: